Artwork Gallery [img: eyeruler]

 [img: hrimart.gif]

-This is another scanned from paper drawing.
+This is another scan from paper.
 AD&W Hrimhari.
 This one was made during a Role Play adventure..
 I made it quite quickly during one of the campaign's day in the back of the character sheet.
-This is possibly the best artwork I ever made along with the Rahne one above, but I didn't base it on anything but my weak imagination : )
+This is possibly the best artwork I ever made along with the Rahne one above, and I didn't base it on anything but my weak imagination : )

 This is a more recent artwork, after a 3-year vacation from drawing.
-Another Role-Play character, but not Hrimhari : ) Actually I forgot his name... will have to look for it in the log files of that channel...
-Anyway, there are basically three things I think I should have tried forever to make better in this artwork: proportions (naturally), texture and the muzzle's grin.
+Another Role-Play character, but not Hrimhari : ) Actually I forgot the name we gave to this character...
+Anyway, there are basically three things I think I should have tried to make better in this artwork: proportions (naturally), texture and the muzzle's grin.

 [img: nothrim.jpg]